 At This is the Place Heritage Park, which was the end of the 1,300-mile Mormon Trail, you can dig for gems, pan for gold, go on pony and train rides and explore Navajo hogans, see a medicine wheel and learn more about the five main tribes that live in Utah.
 The air-conditioned and heated teepee seats 110 guests.

 Despite having incredible outdoor experiences minutes away, Salt Lake’s cultural scene rivals its scenery.
 See Broadway hits like Les Miserables at Hale Centre Theater, which has a modern, 900-seat stage (think arena-like seating) or catch a concert at the larger Eccles Theater.
 You’ll find live improv and political satire at Off Broadway Theatre.

-Despite all the innovation, you can still experience the city’s traditional religious roots — the state was founded by Mormons.
-Utah is number one in the nation for volunteering, a core value of the Mormon religion, and the Mormon FamilySearch Center at Temple Square is still the best place in the world to find out more about your family tree, regardless of your religion.
+Despite all the innovation, you can still experience the city’s traditional religious roots — the state was founded by the Church of Jesus Christ of Latter-Day Saints.
+Utah is number one in the nation for volunteering, a core value of the Mormon religion, and The FamilySearch Center at Temple Square is still the best place in the world to find out more about your family tree, regardless of your religion.

 Don’t miss the four nearby ski areas that offer summer and winter activities.
 Take the Snowbird Tram up nearly 3,000 feet to Hidden Peak.
 In Alta, you can sample that light powder Utah is known for and base out of the Snowpine Lodge, a new hot spot that’s home to The Nest, Alta’s first fully stocked game room.
 In case you’re wondering, that means you’ll find Pac-Man, foosball, pool tables, ping-pong and even karaoke.
 Choose between standard rooms, luxury suites and even dorm rooms with fancy bunk beds that sleep 2-4.